runag/workstation-runagfile/README.md

 ~/.runag/bin/runag
 ```

-Select from menu things that you need.
+Select things that you need from the task list.

 ## Deploy tidy machine on Windows